YuraIvanov/freelance_python/freelance_python/docs/index.rst

 ..
-Python Freelance Projects Scanner documentation master file, created by sphinx-quickstart.
+Python Freelance Projects Scaner documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Python Freelance Projects Scanner's documentation!
+Welcome to Python Freelance Projects Scaner's documentation!
 ======================================================================

 .. toctree::